-- Entering the manager password gives you full read/write capabilities - Entering the operator password gives you read and limited write capabilities.
+- Entering the manager password gives you full read/write/troubleshooting capabilities - Entering the operator password gives you read and limited troubleshooting capabilities.

-Using the User Names
+Using a User Name

 If you also set user names in the web browser interface screen, you must supply the correct user name for web browser interface access.
 If a user name has not been set, then leave the User Name field in the password window blank.